Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Methodology

-Existing MoE frameworks on modality differences fall into modality-aware~\cite{nguyen2024expert, chen2024eve, lin2024moma} and distribution-aware~\cite{jin2023shike, wang2020long}.
-HMoE~\cite{nguyen2024expert} and MoMa~\cite{lin2024moma} center on modalities by using a hierarchical MoE and modality-specific expert groups, while SHIKE~\cite{jin2023shike} and RIDE~\cite{wang2020long} focus on long-tailed distribution by enhancing expert diversity and reducing dynamic routing.
+Existing MoE architectures on modality differences fall into modality-aware~\cite{nguyen2024expert, chen2024eve, lin2024moma} and distribution-aware~\cite{wang2020long, jin2023shike}. ~\cite{nguyen2024expert, lin2024moma} center on modalities by using a hierarchical MoE and modality-specific expert groups, while~\cite{wang2020long, jin2023shike} focus on long-tailed distribution by enhancing expert diversity and reducing dynamic routing.
 These methods are constrained by load balancing (Eq.~\ref{eq8}), without considering modality token distribution differences.

-~\cite{vaswani2017transformer, devlin2019bert, krizhevsky2017imagenet, he2016deep} has shown that language follows a uniform distribution, whereas vision exhibits a long-tailed distribution.
-This divergence stems from the characteristics of vision, which contains a few foreground patches and a large number of background patches. ~\cite{radford2021learning, kim2021vilt} also emphasize that the structural and semantic differences between vision and language necessitate tailored processing.
-To this end, we optimize the vision-language TER distribution (Eq.~\ref{eq6}) for vision and language.
+Recent works~\cite{he2016deep, krizhevsky2017imagenet, vaswani2017transformer, devlin2019bert} have shown that language follows a uniform distribution, whereas vision exhibits a long-tailed distribution.
+This divergence stems from the characteristics of vision, which contains a few foreground patches and a large number of background patches. ~\cite{radford2021learning, kim2021vilt} also emphasize that the structural and semantic differences between vision and language necessitate specific processing.
+To this end, we optimize the TER distribution (Eq.~\ref{eq6}) for vision and language.

 Load balancing conflicts with the long-tailed vision distribution, an intuitive way is to release vision tokens from load balancing to increase their routing probability variance (RPV).
 As shown in Eq.~\ref{eq9}, for a vision token \(v_i \in \mathcal{V} \), its routing probabilities \(\mathcal{P}(v_i) \in \mathbb{R}^{K} \), and \(\mathrm{RPV}(v_i) \) is its variance of \(\mathcal{P}(v_i) \).
-The number of vision head tokens is sufficient to generalize across various experts, resulting in averaged routing probability (low RPV).
-While the limited number of vision tail tokens, if forced to distributed evenly across experts, would lead to poor generalization.
-Therefore, a distribution-aware router is essential to enable modality-specific routing to benefit the learning of experts for vision tokens.
+The number of vision head tokens is sufficient to generalize across various experts, resulting in uniform routing probability (low RPV).
+If the limited number of vision tail tokens are distributed uniformly across experts, it would lead to poor generalization.
+Therefore, a modality-specific distribution-aware router is essential to benefit the sufficient learning of experts for vision tokens.
 We modify the traditional \(\mathcal{L}_{\text{balancing}} \) in Eq.~\ref{eq10}, where \(\mathcal{T} \) means the language token sequence.